 The inspection should be conducted as follows:

-The pre-approval inspection is a full inspection of all applicable components of GMP and licensing provisions.
+The routine inspection is a full inspection of all applicable components of GMP and licensing provisions.
+Shall be conducted at any time when the product has been registered but before expiry of validity of registration of such product.
 It may be indicated when the manufacturer:

-Newly established

-Requests for renewal of a manufacturing license
+Requests for renewal of a manufacturing license to operate

 Has a history on non-compliance with GMP;